Anechaev06/crypt.io/README.md

 Initiate by tapping on the "Login with Metamask" button.
 Proceed by authorizing the application to sync with your Metamask account.

 💱 Crypto Swap
 Opt for your preferred cryptocurrencies for the swap, key in the amount, and confirm the transaction.
+It's as simple as that.

 📈 Crypto Tracker
 Explore real-time updates related to your crypto holdings and transactions within the Maskify app.
 Stay updated about the market trends and seize the opportunity to make timely investment decisions.